Strom Faucets Review & Rating Updated: 04/05/18

 After casting or forging, each faucet is machined to its final form on using computer controlled milling machines that ensure absolute accuracy.
 A forged faucet generally requires less machining that a sand cast faucet, also saving cost.
 The faucet is then polished to get it ready for finishing.

 Strom's other finishes include matte nickel and oil-rubbed bronze.
 Matte nickel is not guaranteed at all, and oil rubbed bronze is guaranteed until it is installed, then its warranty ends.
 Chrome and polished nickel are guaranteed for just five years.

 Strom originally used the venerable compression cartridge in its faucets.
-A good technology, but now severely dated and requiring fairly frequent maintenance.
-Strom has adopted a quarter-torn ceramic cartridge.
+A good technology but now severely dated and requiring fairly frequent maintenance.
+Strom has adopted a quarter-turn ceramic cartridge.
 This cartridge is nearly maintenance-free and will give many years of reliable service but if it ever does fail, replacement cartridges are widely available and can be easily replaced in most faucets with simple hand tools without dismounting the faucet.

 Strom claims that each faucet is individually assembled and tested in the U.S. The company admits, however, that its U.S. assembly is not sufficiently "transformative" to qualify for "Assembled in U.S.A." status.
 Usually, it is not much more than attaching the appropriate handles (and possibly aerators to achieve a specified water flow rate).